splunk/public-o11y-docs/gdi/opentelemetry/install-the-collector.rst

 #.
 Save the public key to a file.
 For example, ``cosign.pub``.
 #.
 Run the following command:

+.. note:: The OpenTelemetry Operator Docker image only supports Linux and cannot run on Windows nodes.

 .. code-block::

   cosign verify --insecure-ignore-tlog --key cosign.pub quay.io/signalfx/splunk-otel-collector:<collector-version>